 Software

-I'm passionate about free and open source software, and have written packages for Bayesian modelling, efficient computation, and data handling in R.
+I'm passionate about free and open source software, and have written packages for Bayesian modelling, efficient computation, and data handling using R and C++.

 - Kuschnig, N. and Vashold, L. (2023).
 BVAR: hierarchical Bayesian vector autoregression.
 R package available on CRAN, paper at DOI: 10.18637/jss.v100.i14.